ssuryanarayanan/Qi-Docs/docs/QiStreams.rst

 **Rules for QiStream *Id*:**

-1. Case insensitive
+1. Not case sensitive
-2. Allows spaces
+2. Spaces are allowed
 3. Cannot start with two underscores ("\_\_")
-4. Cannot start or end with period (".")
+4. Cannot start or end with a period (".")
 5. Maximum of 260 characters
 6. Cannot use the following characters: ( / : ? # [ ] @ ! $ & ' ( ) \* +
    , ; = %)